ArjanJ/farmdrop-code-test-js/README.md

 - Styled Components
 - GraphQL

 You will find everything in `src/modules`.
-I've organized the projects by feature, e.g. Product and Basket are their own isolated modules that have their corresponding actions and reducers grouped together.
+I've organized the folders by feature, e.g. Product and Basket are their own isolated modules that have their corresponding actions and reducers grouped together.

 ### Misc